 Parsons smiled, this time not one of complicity.
 “They ‘got me’ a long time ago, old man.”
 This time is was Parsons’ hand that brought the truncheon down on his arm.

 “Room 101 for him,” Winston heard his neighbour say before he once again lost consciousness.

 What passed in Room 101, Winston had no memory of.

 Some weeks later, he was sitting outside a café in Covid Square, under pale April sunshine.
 On the building opposite was a huge poster of Big Bo-Jo.
 Now the face seemed neither confused nor floundering but confident and serene.
 Two gin-scented tears trickled down the sides of Winston’s nose.
-His weakened left arm hung by his side, the other gripped the glass on the table.
+His weakened left arm hung by his side, his right hand gripped the glass on the table.
 But it was all right, everything was all right, the struggle was finished.
 There was only the present reality, not the one that had now faded into a barely-remembered dream.
 He was whole again.
 He loved Big Bo-Jo.

 He wiped away his tears and looked at the poster more closely.
 Something had changed from normal.
 At each corner was a large image.
 These were familiar but he had not seen them in this context before.
-Of course – the Am-zo logo top left, then Sai-co; and, at the bottom, Goo-go and, on the right, his beloved Fa-bo.
+Of course – the Am-zo logo top left, then Te-co; and, at the bottom, Goo-go and, on the right, his beloved Fa-bo.

 The images were swelling and blurring, while Big Bo-Jo’s face was becoming less and less significant.
 Winston’s tired eyes moved from one image to the next, back, down and round again: but the longer he looked, the less difference between them there seemed to be and the more they shimmered into a composite, so that already it was impossible to say which was which.